Protection, Security and Investigation

 Take all of the following Mandatory Courses:

-Law enforcement agencies recognize the importance of fitness, health and wellness for law enforcement personnel.
-This course introduces students to the concepts of occupational fitness, professionalism, wellness, and appropriate strategies for developing and maintaining a healthy lifestyle.
-Students will participate in one hour of occupational physical fitness training and an additional hour of classroom lecture each week.
-Students will be exposed to current occupational fitness tests.
+Public safety agencies recognize the importance of fitness, health, and wellness for public safety personnel.
+This course introduces students to occupational fitness tests, professionalism, stress management, wellness, and appropriate strategies for developing and maintaining a healthy lifestyle.
+Students develop a personal fitness plan and perform elements of occupational fitness tests used by public safety agencies.

 SOCI-1001Sociology & Canadian Society3